-If the above optimization options are ineffective at improving session speeds the Video Noise Control setting can be enabled, which will increase session speed by ignoring small video changes.
-The only negative to this setting is that it can increase the appearance of video "blocks".
+If the above optimization options are ineffective at improving session speeds, the Video Noise Control setting can be enabled, which will increase session speed by ignoring small video changes.
+The only negative to this setting is that it can increase the appearance of video "blocks."
 Also take note of the other settings that can be configured for KVM targets globally or individually.

-The following information is an example of what is possible but not guaranteed since every target and every network will be different.
-You will also note that some of the metrics are not entirely analogous (i.e FPS vs. Pkts/Sec.)
-Also, the bandwidth usage does not reflect the quality / fluidity of the session (the KVM session was much smoother and better than the vKVM).
+The following information is an example of what is possible but not guaranteed since every target and every network is different.
+You will also note that some of the metrics are not entirely analogous (for example, FPS vs. pkts/sec.)
+Also, the bandwidth usage does not reflect the quality/fluidity of the session (the KVM session was much smoother and better than the vKVM).

-Appliance KVM session in a 100mbps LAN environment:
+Example: Appliance KVM session in a 100 Mbps LAN environment